 There is a tale which states that Charles, 2nd Earl Grey was gifted a box of earl grey tea after a member of his crew saved a Chinese mandarin’s son.
 However, this account is disputed because there is no evidence Charles Grey ever went to China.

-It is more likely scenario is that a British envoy brought the tea back from China, eventually being discovered by tea houses which tried to market it.
+A more likely scenario is that a British envoy brought the tea back from China, eventually being discovered by tea houses which then proceeded to market it.

 Introduction to Lady Grey